uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 | Line Length | 41.700 km (25.91 miles) |
 | Data points per file | 20,000 to over 100,000 |

-Table 1: Summary Table. {#tbl:sum-table-1}
+Table 1: Summary of general properties. {#tbl:sum-table-1}

-`Table 2` shows the statistical analysis of the measured parameters in order to show the range, mean, median and standard deviation of the values we will use.
+Table 2 shows the statistical analysis of the measured parameters in order to show the range, mean, median and standard deviation of the values we will use.

 | Variable | Mean | Min | Median | Max | St Deviation |
 |----------|----------|----------|----------|----------|----------|